mockoon/mockoon.com/content/docs/v1.8.0/https.md

 You need to restart the environment for the change to take effect.

-Your environment will now be available on `https://localhost:port` instead of `http://localhost:port`.
+Your mock API will now be available on `https://localhost:port` instead of `http://localhost:port`.

 Please note that Mockoon is using a self-signed certificate to serve your environment over TLS.